 Mason Student Opportunity Fellowship

 Eligibility: the fellowship is open to all Reed students in any discipline, except graduating seniors.
+This fellowship is open to any project on Reed Canyon.

 Students may apply to multiple opportunities, but a student cannot hold this fellowship at the same time as another summer award.